Harrisburg and Dauphin County Salvation Army assistance programs.

 While resources at this center, and other local churches or charities will vary, some of the financial and/or emergency assistance services can include rental help or funds to pay a heating bill.
 This is normally for people facing a crisis that they did not create.
 Some individuals may be able to obtain a voucher for gasoline for say a local job interview.
 Or maybe a bus pass for transportation in Harrisburg.
 Call to set up an appointment.

-Food pantries, clothing closets and thrift stores can help the unemployed, lower income families, senior citizens and others keep a hot meal and food on their table.
+Food pantries, clothing closets and thrift stores can help the unemployed, lower income families, senior citizens and others keep a hot meal as well as food on their table.
 Some of the items at the Salvation Army pantries can include canned goods, perishable items, baby formula, and more.